cunnie/docs/bosh_create_dns_server.md

 We dig further and realize that */var/vcap/sys/run/named/named.pid* is the *correct* PID, so we modify our release to use that as the PID file.

 An alternative solution would be to specify the correct pid in our deployment manifest, in the properties section that includes the  *named.conf*, but we are hesitant to force our users to include `options { pid-file "/var/vcap/sys/run/named/pid"; };`.
-We feel that our release should manage that
+We feel that our release should manage the pid file, not the user.

 We make our changes and redeploy.
 Success.
 We test our DNS service by querying it using *nslookup*: